ossuminc/riddl/README.md

   reactive systems.
 * Be designed to be used with event storming
 * Designed for a fully reactive implementation with messaging between contexts
 * Support pluggable code generators for targeting different execution environments.
-* Potential executors: Lagom microservices, Lightbend Pipelines, Cloudstate.io
+* Potential executors:  Akka Data Pipelines, Akka Serverless, Akka/Scala
 * Incorporate the best interface language ideas from CORBA, Reactive Architecture, DDD, REST, DCOM, gRPC, etc.
 * Support for Read Projections and Read Models (plugins for databases)